 Twelve Days of Slayings: Murders Committed During Christmas and New Year’s

 The holiday season is typically seen as a festive and loving time during the year.
-With bright lights, presents, and intimate gatherings it’s hard to imagine danger or the idea of death.
+With bright lights, presents, and intimate gatherings, it’s hard to imagine danger or the idea of death.
 Committing crimes would usually be the farthest thing on someone’s mind during such a wonderful season.
 With this in mind, it doesn’t stop some from ruining the holidays for others and getting on Santa’s naughty list.

 Sameena Imam

-Roger did not want to be the only one to get his hands dirty, so he recruited his brother, ex-soldier David Cooper to help him.
-The most surprising thing about David was that he was so willing to help without even knowing Sameena that well.
+Roger did not want to be the only one to get his hands dirty, so he recruited his brother, ex-soldier David Cooper, to help him.
+The most surprising thing about David was that he was willing to help without even knowing Sameena well.
 He never told why he was more than happy to help Roger with his devious plan.
 Together the brothers made a few attempts on Sameena’s life before succeeding.

 The not-so-bright brothers first tried to take Sameena out on December 12th, 2014.
 That night Sameena and Roger had gone to a company Christmas party and were supposed to meet up at an inn for a romantic night together.
-Roger had never planned to show up, and David was waiting patiently for Sameena at the inn parking lot.
+Roger had never planned to show up, and David waited patiently for Sameena at the inn parking lot.
 Sitting in his vehicle, David realized that he would not be able to move in for the kill when Sameena showed up with a taxi and was dropped off directly at the inn’s entrance.
 Without the ability to snatch her up without notice, David drove away and informed Roger of the failed mission.

-Once the couple arrived Sameena was blitz attacked by the much taller and stronger brothers.
+Once the couple arrived, Sameena was blitz attacked by the much taller and stronger brothers.
 Sameena was only 5’2, and both men were well over six feet tall.
 Sameena was smothered with chloroform and other toxins before dying.
 Roger left shortly after and had his brother take charge of disposing of the body.

-Sameena was reported missing on Boxing Day by her family, and from there the investigation into her death didn’t take long for the police to wrap up.
-Sameena’s car was found abandoned without her suitcases or handbag on January 4th, 2015.
-Shortly after Sameena’s body was found wrapped in a sleeping bag and buried in a Leicester allotment.
-After finding her car the police used her phone data to see that she had traveled to Leicester with her secret boyfriend Roger.
-Once police went to David’s home they found overwhelming evidence that Sameena was there, such as the snacks she had purchased and the bottle of Bellini in the fridge.
+Sameena was reported missing on Boxing Day by her family, and from there, the investigation into her death didn’t take long for the police to wrap up.
+Sameena’s car was found abandoned without her suitcases or handbag on January 4th, 2015, shortly after Sameena’s body was found wrapped in a sleeping bag and buried in a Leicester allotment.
+After finding her car, the police used her phone data to see that she had traveled to Leicester with her secret boyfriend Roger.
+Once police went to David’s home, they found overwhelming evidence that Sameena was there, such as the snacks she had purchased and the bottle of Bellini in the fridge.

 Christian Gomez